The organ clock is the coolest thing.

 Tips Strengthen the pericardium with joyful and loving self-expression

 This fluid-filled sac physically protects the heart from excessive expansion.
-It also protects the heart from the excessive emotions from the other organs (grief from the lungs, anger from the liver, and fear from the kidneys).
+It also protects the heart from the excessive emotions from the other organs.
+This includes grief from the lungs, anger from the liver, and fear from the kidneys.

 This is the time to prep for sleep – try meditation or light reading.